baltimoreheritage/tours/_posts/2015-11-07-mount-vernon-slavery-emancipation.md

 Segregation developed around limited employment opportunities

 - Over 350 of the free blacks identified in the 1860 census listed their occupations as Carter, drayman, or carriage driver, a number only matched by the 570 laborers, and around 225 waiters and porters

-- In 1855, Frederick Douglass writing on Baltimore form New York, "Every hour sees the black man elbowed out of the employment by some newly arrived emigrant whose hunger and color are thought to give him a better title to the place."
+In 1855, Frederick Douglass wrote on Baltimore from New York:

--
+>"Every hour sees the black man elbowed out of the employment by some newly arrived emigrant whose hunger and color are thought to give him a better title to the place."

 ## Richard E. France House - 12 E. Mt.
 Vernon Place
 Richard France (F., Broadbents & Co.) - residence 1860 directory as 50 Mt.
 Vernon Place, into lottery business, lost everything built Brownstone row next door